gu-yaowen/REDDA/README.md

-# MODDA
+# REDDA
-Code and Dataset for "MODDA: a drug repositioning method based on a large-scale multi-omics heterogeneous network".
+Code and Dataset for "REDDA: integrating multiple biological relations to heterogeneous graph neural network for drug-disease association prediction".
 # Reference
-If you make advantage of the MODDA model or use the datasets released in our paper, please cite the following in your manuscript:
+If you make advantage of the REDDA model or use the datasets released in our paper, please cite the following in your manuscript:

 TBD

 # Benchmark Dataset
-Our proposed multi-omics-based drug repositioning benchmark dataset includes **894** drugs, **454** diseases, and **2704** drug-disease associations.
+Our proposed drug repositioning benchmark dataset includes **894** drugs, **454** diseases, and **2704** drug-disease associations.
 The files are as shown:
 > ``Omics`` \
 The node mappings of benchmark identifiers and external identifiers.
 >> * ``drug.csv`` \